 Everyone should read this book to be a well rounded person.
 At 150 pages, it's pretty easy to go through.
 From my own experience this book can be worked through in two full nights.
 I did that right before the exams.

 As I was writing about this book, I remembered the puzzle of using a barometer to measure the height of a building.
 How would you do that?
 One of the solutions is to use the ideal gas law.
 Here's my solution to this puzzle.

 #15 Concrete Mathematics: A Foundation for Computer Science

 Yet another classic.
 Concrete Mathematics is the second most accessible book by Knuth as one of the co-authors.
 Concrete Mathematics is a blending of CONtinuous and disCRETE mathematics.
 This book focuses on practical skills rather than theory.
 It contains many examples, tricks of trade, and problems with solutions.
 This book is also fun to read.
 After reading this book you will be very comfortable manipulating sums, recurrences, discrete probabilities, and number theory.

 I learned most of the math used in computer science during my studies but I still got this book to see what I missed.
 I have read parts of it and the material is very accessible and at the right density, meaning trivial steps from one equation to the next are left out but the most difficult steps are explained.

 Authors: Ronald L. Graham, Donald E. Knuth, and Oren Patashnik.

 Until next time!

-As always, I hope you liked these five book recommendations and until next time!
+As always, I hope you liked these five book recommendations, and see you next time!